aeternity/protocol/serializations.md

 object on the lowest level, but it can only encode two primitive objects, lists and byte arrays.

+RLP ensures that the serialization is a non-empty byte array.

 Objects in Æternity are encoded as lists of fields, where the two first fields describe the object type and the object version.